Working with carbon dioxide#

 scenario.plot_comparison(baseline="percentile")

 As in the previous tutorial, multiple fluxes can be linked to your ModelScenario object if required.
-This can include additional high frequency (<24 hourly) or low frequency flux data.
+This can include additional high frequency (less than 24 hourly) or low frequency flux data.
 In this case we have added monthly “fossil fuel” emissions:

 source_fossil = "ff-edgar-bp"